dassshark/dassshark/README.md

 - 👀 I’m interested in math and listen to rock🤘🏻
 - 😻 Cats.
 - 🌱 I’m currently learning to program in python, lua and sql.
-- 💞️ I’m looking to collaborate on different articles development with my favorite professor
 - 📫 How to reach me: https://t.me/ususr

 <!---